BigDataBiology/VideoTutorials/2__GMGCv1MAGs/README.md

 ## Step 2: Retrieve the metadata

+Now, we will work in Python to select the right bins from the metadata tables.
 First, we import `pandas` and load the two metadata tables:

 ```python
 import pandas as pd